homerquan/birch/src/routes/debug/debug.md

 title: Debug instruction
 component: ContentPage
 ---
-Using this to simulate functions of convospot dashboard framework
+Using this to simulate functions of reflen dashboard framework